deandresugandhi/DeandreSugandhi_T2A2/README.md

 ### Users

 User-related information are stored in the __users__ table.
 Each record in the table represents a registered user in the application, with information on their name, username, email, hashed password, admin rights, and their unique ID (the primary key).
+The private_email field, when set to True, hides the user's email when its record is displayed for example by GET routes.

 ### Item Posts